archlinux/archinstall/CONTRIBUTING.md

 Most of these style guidelines have been put into place after the fact *(in an attempt to clean up the code)*.<br>
 There might therefore be older code which does not follow the coding convention and the code is subject to change.

+## Documentation

+If you'd like to contribute to the documentation, refer to [this guide](docs/README.md) on how to build the documentation locally.

 ## Submitting Changes

 Archinstall uses GitHub's pull-request workflow and all contributions in terms of code should be done through pull requests.<br>